phannhat17/mini-project-optimization/README.md

-# Two-dimensional bin packing problem with variable bin sizes and costs
+# Multiple-type, two-dimensional finite bin packing problem
 This is a mini project for Fundamental of Optimization course of SoICT - HUST